Best 35×12.50R20 Tires for Tundra [2026]

 Key Benefits

 You get a tire that aims to bridge aggressive off-road capability with dependable on-road manners.
-The Terra Hunter R/T+ uses staggered blocks and high voids to clear mud and rocks while its stronger construction keeps the tire stable under load, which matters if you tow or carry gear.
+The Terra Hunter R/T+ uses staggered blocks and high voids to clear mud and rocks while its stronger construction helps the tire stay stable under load, which matters if you tow or carry gear.

-It’s built to hold up in wet, dry, and winter conditions so you can run it year round, and the longer tread life makes it a practical pick for serious builds where durability and predictable handling are priorities.
+It is built for mixed conditions, so it is a practical pick for serious builds where durability and predictable handling are priorities.

 What People Say

-People frequently call out strong grip on rough and loose surfaces and the tire’s ability to shed mud and stones.
-Many appreciate that it feels stable on the road and performs across seasons, and several owners mention confidence when hauling or towing thanks to the reinforced construction.
+People frequently call out strong grip on rough and loose surfaces, stable road manners, and confidence when hauling or towing thanks to the reinforced construction.

 Overall Sentiment: Positive